Bud Powell Anthology

 “Cherokee” takes on “Koko” in a battle to see who can snake the most discontinuous continuity out of 64 bars, Bud or Bird.

-Unlike modern musicians, neither Bird and Bud didn’t rely on an A-flat dominant in the A sections.
+Unlike modern musicians, neither Bird and Bud relied on an A-flat dominant in the A sections.
 They mostly only play E-flat minor sixth or minor-major seventh.
 This keeps the 16 bars in B-flat, especially if the bass motion goes to tonic first inversion after E-flat minor.

 All of us who have played A-flat seven for years haven’t realized we are implying moving to D-flat.